lazyatom/interblah.net/soups/blog/the-postal-internet-office-is-shutting-down.snip.markdown

 Gallery
 ------

-Here are a few of the requests that we go.
+Here are a few of the requests that we got.
 Obviously you are only seeing one side of the communication; the responses are now lost in the ether (or in the post boxes of the UK).